Meet the MGA Board of Directors

 Curt Abramson, Private Well Representative

-Curt and his family operate a small family organic farm, Rooster Ridge Farm, in the Aptos Hills growing a variety of intriguing fruit, flowers, and herbs for local restaurants, grocery stores, florists, and farmers market patrons seeking high quality locally sourced products.
-He is a real estate broker associate with Bailey Properties, and enjoys quality time with his wife, children, and grandchildren, and outdoor activities year round.
+Curt and his family operate a small family organic farm in the Aptos Hills, Rooster Ridge Farm, growing a variety of intriguing fruit, flowers, and herbs for local restaurants, grocery stores, florists, and farmers market patrons seeking high quality, locally-sourced products.
+He is a real estate broker associate with Bailey Properties.
+Curt enjoys quality time with his wife, children, and grandchildren, and outdoor activities year round.

-Zach Friend was elected to the Santa Cruz County Board of Supervisors in June 2012 and was selected by his fellow Board members as Chairperson for 2014.
+Supervisor Friend was elected to the Santa Cruz County Board of Supervisors in June 2012 and was selected by his fellow Board members as Chairperson for 2014.
 He represents the Second District, which includes Aptos, La Selva Beach, Corralitos, Seacliff, Freedom and portions of the cities of Capitola and Watsonville.
-Zach has a Masters degree in Public Policy from Georgetown University and a BA with Honors in History from the University of California, Santa Cruz.
-Zach lives in Aptos with his wife.
+A resident of Aptos, Supervisor Friend has a Masters degree in Public Policy from Georgetown University and a BA with Honors in History from the University of California, Santa Cruz.

-Tom is a veterinary surgeon in Capitola and an environmental science teacher at Aptos High School.
-He is a resident of Aptos and was first elected to the Board in 2002.
+Tom is a veterinary surgeon in Capitola and a retired environmental science teacher at Aptos High School.
+A resident of Aptos, Tom has been a member of the Soquel Creek Water District Board of Directors since 2003, and was appointed to the MGA Board when the MGA was formed in 2016.
 Tom is a former member and vice-chair of the California Regional Water Quality Control Board and a founding member of Santa Cruz County's chapter of the Surfrider Foundation.
 He received his BS in Biological Science from Cal Poly, San Luis Obispo, his Doctor of Veterinary Medicine from UC Davis, and his teaching credential from CSU Monterey Bay.